BosanHsu/BosanHsu/README.md

 # Welcome to Bosan's Github Profile!

 ## 👋 About Me
-Hello!
-I am Bosan Hsu.
-With years of academic background in Business Analytics, Accounting, and Economics, I get to view things from different perspectives. (e.g. Statistics, Finance, Game Theory, etc) Also, basketball🏀 and baseball⚾ are my favorite sports, and I'm a really great fantasy player.
-Challenge me!
+Hi there!
+I’m Bosan Hsu.
+With a background in Business Analytics, Accounting, and Economics, I’ve got a knack for seeing things from different angles—whether it’s through Statistics, Finance, or Game Theory.
+I’m also a big sports fan—basketball 🏀 and baseball ⚾ are my favorites—and a serious fantasy sports player.
+Think you can beat me?
+Bring it on!

-I'm pursuing a Master of Science in Business Analytics and a Master of Accounting at Washington University in St. Louis.
-My studies focus on machine learning, deep learning, cloud computing, database management, and accounting.
-My goal is to provide insight into the data I can utilize.
+Currently, I’m pursuing a Master of Science in Business Analytics and a Master of Accounting at Washington University in St. Louis.
+My focus is on machine learning, deep learning, cloud computing, database management, and accounting.
+My ultimate goal?
+To turn data into actionable insights.

-## 💡 Projects with My Work
+## 💡Projects I’m Proud Of

-* **Airy**: The tasks I've done during my internship at Airy.
+Airy: Projects from my internship.
-* **Washington University**: The school projects and assignments I've done at WashU.
+Washington University: My schoolwork and projects from WashU.
-* **Umich Sports Analytics**: The assignments of UMich's Sports Performance Analytics Specialization via Coursera.
+Umich Sports Analytics: Assignments from UMich’s Sports Performance Analytics Specialization on Coursera.
-* **Sports Research**: Individual research on sports.
+Sports Research: Personal research into the world of sports.

 ## 📱 Contact
-I am open to collaborations and discussions on data science, business analytics, and other intriguing subjects.
-Feel free to connect with me:
+I’m always up for collaborations or chats about data science, business analytics, or anything else cool.
+Hit me up!

 * Email: bhsu@wustl.edu
 * Linkedin: https://www.linkedin.com/in/bosanhsu/